arkoc/EntityFramework.Guardian/README.md

 ```

-After call of `GuardBy` DbContext will not allow do anything in database.
+After call of `GuardBy` `DbContext` will not allow to do anything in database.
 After call of `UseInMemoryPermission` function, `DbContext` will allow only operation allowed by permission passed to it.